 If you're hesitant to try the workout because you don't think you'll be able to complete it as-written, know that most CrossFit coaches will work with you to ensure you have a safe and enjoyable experience.
 "We have people in their 60s who will come in and do this workout alongside teenage kids," Stankus says.

-What's more, skipping the workout just because you can't do it as-written misses the point of doing the workout in the first place.
+What's more, skipping the workout just because you can't do everything in it misses the point of doing the workout in the first place.
 "It's not about doing the workout as prescribed, it's more about coming in and being part of something bigger than yourself," Stankus says.

-Both Heilig and Stankus agree it's critical to go into Murph with a plan of attack.
-During her first year doing Murph, for example, Heilig initially tried to complete all reps of one exercise before moving on to the next.
+Both Heilig and Stankus agree it's critical to go into the Murph with a plan of attack.
+During her first year, for example, Heilig initially tried to complete all reps of each Murph exercise before moving to the next.
 She managed to get through the pull-ups just fine, but found she hit a wall once she passed the halfway mark on the push-ups.

 At that point, she decided to shift her strategy: "Instead of just wasting time staring at the floor, praying for another push-up, I would just start moving on the squats," Heilig says.

 Do the math and you'll discover that the Murph workout is the equivalent of doing 20 rounds of Cindy (plus the two miles of running).
-"Then on the floor you're just making chalk marks to signify how many rounds you've done," Heilig says.
-In fact, practicing Cindy regularly is a great way to prep for Murph.
+"Then, on the floor, you're just making chalk marks to signify how many rounds you've done," Heilig says.
+In fact, practicing Cindy is a great way to prep for the Murph.

 "You get this feeling of what it's like to flow through these movements, and though people don't hit 20 [rounds], at least you're mentally prepared," Heilig says.
-She also recommends practicing the three movements (pull-ups, push-ups and squats) after a regular workout when you're already exhausted, "because you're going to be tired during Murph."
+She also recommends trying the three Murph exercise (pull-ups, push-ups and squats) after a regular workout when you're already exhausted, "because you're going to be tired during Murph."